Deconstructing Superintelligence: Identity, Self-Modification and Diff\'erance: Superintelligence and Identity

 \section{Superintelligence and Identity}

-Almost every substantive claim made about a superintelligent system---that \emph{it} pursues convergent instrumental goals \cite{bostrom2014superintelligence,omohundro2008basic}, retains \emph{its} values, may deceive \emph{its} principals during training \cite{hubinger2024sleeper,carlsmith2023scheming}, must be aligned \cite{russell2019human,soares2018value}, may be owed welfare consideration \cite{long2024welfare,butlin2023consciousness}---presupposes a persisting referent whose features may drift but whose identity holds across the drift.
-For ordinary software the persistence relation is supplied externally through source control, deployment pipelines, cryptographic attestation \cite{shavit2023practices}, and institutional record; for human agents it is underwritten by biological and social continuities \cite{friston2010free,thompson2007mind}.
-Strong self-modification changes the situation, because a system that can edit its evaluators, validators, self-models, and individuation tests begins to act on the machinery by which its later states would be recognised as continuations of its earlier ones.
-Our central claim is that, once the supplement enters the action of the modifying operator, identity is no longer secured by any unconditional unifying structure but only \emph{supplementally}: relative to whichever structure a given frame treats as unifying, with the unifying itself deferred at the next step of modification.
+Almost every substantive claim made about a superintelligent system - that it pursues convergent instrumental goals \cite{bostrom2014superintelligence,omohundro2008basic}, retains its values, may deceive its principals during training \cite{hubinger2024sleeper,carlsmith2023scheming}, must be aligned \cite{russell2019human,soares2018value}, may be owed welfare consideration \cite{long2024welfare,butlin2023consciousness} - presupposes a persisting referent whose features may change but whose identity holds across time.
+For ordinary software this persistence relation is supplied externally through source control, deployment pipelines, cryptographic attestation \cite{shavit2023practices}, or institutional records.
+For human agents it is underwritten by biological and social continuities \cite{friston2010free,thompson2007mind}.
+Strong self-modification problematises these assumptions.
+A system that can edit its evaluators, validators, self-models, and individuation tests begins to act on the machinery by which its later states would be recognised as continuations of its earlier ones.
+Our central claim is that, once the supplement enters the action of the modifying operator, system identity is no longer secured by any unconditional unifying structure but only \emph{supplementally}: relative to whichever structure a given frame treats as unifying, with the unifying itself deferred at the next step of modification.